 - 1. Regarding Cases Included in the Report - (1) Although this Case Report is a compilation of relatively new cases of deficiencies that were identified in the inspections, that does not mean that the CPAAOB puts less importance on cases that were not included in the Case Report. - (2) The cases included in the Report may have had facts omitted or changed to the extent that does not affect the purport of the case. - (3) The number of cases pointed out on the following pages reflects neither the proportion of the number of deficiencies by the size of the audit firms, nor the ratio of the number of deficiencies by the inspection items. - (4) Deficiencies that were not included in the Case Report may include matters that should be noted by the audit firms and engagement teams, or may include the points to be expected in terms of appropriate audit procedures. - (5) In cases where there are multiple criteria for identifying the deficiencies, the principal provision is quoted. - 2.
-Main Characteristics of the 2017 Edition - (1) "I. Root Cause and Service Management Environment" describes examples of large-sized audit firms that are making voluntary efforts to analyze root causes, and also explains the relationship between the governance of audit firms and the root cause of deficiencies. - (2) In "III.
-Individual audit engagements," the description of "observed effective efforts" has been expanded in order to introduce examples of positive efforts made by audit firms, which may be useful as practical reference material.

-Under the circumstances in which accounting fraud continues to attract public attention, descriptions of deficiencies and points to note have been enhanced in "6.
-The Auditor's Responsibilities Relating to Fraud in Financial Statement Audits."
+Main Characteristics of the 2018 Edition - (1) "I. Root Cause Analysis" (title in last year's edition: "I. Root Cause and Service Management Environment") provides numerous examples of issues with the business management (governance) environment and operations management environment. - (2) In "III.
+Individual Audit Engagements," expanded descriptions of deficiencies and points to note have been included in "4.
+Group Audit" and "6.
+The Auditor's Responsibilities Relating to Fraud in Financial Statement Audits" to reflect the fact that accounting fraud at listed companies and accounting issues at overseas group companies continues to attract public attention.